SaiRuthvik17/UMBC-DATA606-Capstone/Docs/Report.md

 * The train-test split method was used with a 70/30 split ratio, dividing the data into training and testing sets.
 * Python libraries like scikit-learn were used for model training and evaluation.
-* The development environment was Jupyter Notebook running on a local machine.
+* The development environment was Google Colab running on a virtual machine.

 **Model Evaluation:**